 Anyway that's what this beast looks like, whether it is the same in two weeks remains to be seen.

 P.S: I gave a couple of TA walkers a ride from Arthur's Pass to Lagoon Saddle Track.
 One of them got swept away by the Otehake a couple of days earlier but managed to make it to shore.
 He freely admitted he just waded into the river and didn't take the time to study it well.
-Always study a river before entering the flow.
+Always study a river before entering.